xybu/python-resmon/README.md

                         "psstat.csv".
 ```

-To terminate the monitor, send `SIGINT` signal to the process.
+To terminate the monitor, send `SIGINT` or `SIGTERM` signal to the process.

 # Example